Sara Pankenier Weld

 Bio

-Sara Pankenier Weld researches childhood across national and interdisciplinary boundaries, particularly Slavic, Scandinavian, and North American contexts and in literature, art, film, and theory.
+Sara Pankenier Weld researches childhood across national and interdisciplinary boundaries, particularly in Slavic, Scandinavian, and North American contexts and in literature, art, film, and theory.
 Her work, which is moving in increasingly global and comparative directions, seeks to challenge discriminatory attitudes toward children in scholarship, society, and culture.
 She also increasingly advocates for children and the humanities and foreign languages.

 In 2023 Sara was elected President of the International Research Society for Children's Literature (IRSCL), after serving on the IRSCL Executive Board Member from 2019-2021 as Awards and Grants Coordinator and from 2021-2023 as Convenor of the 2023 IRSCL Congress.